 Faculty need to be somewhat flexible if they genuinely want to support all of our students.
-We do not always know what our students are going through, and that may be particularly true if we shift to teaching online and lose our ability to see them in our physical learning environments regularly.
+We do not always know what our students are going through, which may be particularly true if they have to adjust from face-to-face to online learning if even for a short time.
+Or we shift to teaching online due to circumstances beyond our control (e.g., weather event, emergency, etc.) and lose our ability to see them in our physical learning environments regularly.

-These suggestions are an essential aspect of equitable and inclusive teaching, in general, is recognizing and working with the diversity of our students, along with multiple dimensions.
+These suggestions are an essential aspect of equitable and inclusive teaching; in general, it recognizes and works with the diversity of our students and multiple dimensions.
 If you shift(ed) your course into a different modality, try to stay open to trying a few new things.
-You may find that one silver lining to this situation is that you discover new ways of teaching that are both better for your students and more enjoyable for you!
+You may find that one silver lining to this situation is that you discover new teaching methods that are both better for your students and more enjoyable for you!

 - The structure is essential (see the Be Transparent section), but so is flexibility, notably if the course shifted from face-to-face to virtual.

-- Set deadlines for assignments in Canvas so that students can still submit/complete after the due date, though they will be marked as late.
+- Set deadlines for Canvas assignments so that students can still submit/complete after the due date, though you will mark them as late.
 Similarly, students can even complete quizzes in Canvas after a deadline (and you can also make exceptions for individual students).
-Both of these suggestions, and more may be found in the setting up accommodations in Canvas guide.
+Both of these suggestions and more may be found in the setting up accommodations in Canvas guide.

-- Consider giving students one or two ‘free passes,’ particularly when you are first getting started with the virtual tools, and consider how much you want to dock them after that.
+- Consider giving students one or two ‘free passes,’ particularly when you first get started with the virtual tools, and consider how much you want to dock them after that.
+Options:

-- Recognize that students may not be in an environment where they feel comfortable having their webcam turned on for synchronous activities.
-Determine different ways to have students “check-in” or show active engagement.
+- Additionally, it is crucial to recognize that students may not be in an environment where they feel comfortable having their webcam turned on for synchronous activities.

 - Give students a variety of ways to participate is an essential component of Universal Design for Learning.
 Consider alternative approaches that students can engage in your course.